 Mr. Almeida retired in 2001 as Chairman and Chief Executive Officer of Heller Financial, Inc., a commercial finance and investment company, a position he had held since 1995.
 He served as Executive Vice President and Chief Financial Officer of Heller Financial from 1987 until 1995.
 Before that service, he was an executive with Citicorp/Citibank, a full service bank, serving in various capacities.
-Mr. Almeida served as a member of the boards of directors of UAL Corporation, the former parent company of United Airlines, a major U.S.-based airline, from 2006 until 2010, E-Funds Corp., a provider of payments and financial risk management solutions, from 2003 until 2007, and The Marmon Group, an international association of about 140 manufacturing and service businesses that operate independently within 11 diverse, stand-alone business sectors.
+Mr. Almeida served as a member of the boards of directors of UAL Corporation from 2006 until 2010, E-Funds Corp. from 2003 until 2007 and The Marmon Group.
 He is a member of the Dean's International Council of the Harris School of Public Affairs at the University of Chicago.
-He has served on boards of numerous charitable and educational organizations including CARE(USA), a leading humanitarian organization fighting global poverty, where he currently serves as chair of the Audit Committee.
+He has served on boards of numerous charitable and educational organizations including CARE(USA), where he currently serves as chair of the Audit Committee.
 Mr. Almeida received a Bachelor of Arts degree in international affairs from George Washington University and a Master of Public Administration degree from the Maxwell School of Syracuse University.